The Division of Birds annually processes 75 to 100 loans to researchers, graduate students and qualified individuals around the world.

 Specimens loaned may not be cleaned, repaired, dissected or altered in any manner without prior written permission from the Curator in Charge or Collections Manager at the Division of Birds.
 Specimen labels may not be removed and they may not be altered except for noting re-identifications.
 Updated names or re-identifications may be made by neatly adding the name IN PENCIL on the label.
 The added scientific name should be followed by both the initials of the responsible individual and the year in which the re-identification was made.
 NEVER erase or otherwise alter any previous identifications or other data on the label.

-Our fluid preserved specimens are kept in 70% ethyl alcohol and must be maintained in that solution while on loan.
-Permission to dissect wet specimens must be clearly granted beforehand.
+Our fluid preserved specimens are kept in 75% ethyl alcohol and must be maintained in that solution while on loan.
+Permission to dissect or stain wet specimens must be clearly granted beforehand.

 Specimens are to be protected from theft, excessive light, extreme temperature and humidity, dust, insects, and other pests.
 Please do not smoke, eat, or drink while working around the specimens.
 The borrower may be held responsible (and may lose borrowing privileges) if damage or loss is due to negligence.